MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-fedex-provider.md

 This article describes how to set up the FedEx provider in Microsoft Dynamics 365 Intelligent Order Management.

-FedEx Corporation, formerly known as Federal Express Corporation and later as FDX Corporation, is an American multinational conglomerate holding company that's based in Memphis, Tennessee, and that's focused on transportation, e-commerce, and business services.
+FedEx Corporation is an American multinational conglomerate holding company that's based in Memphis, Tennessee, and is focused on transportation, e-commerce, and business services.
+It was formerly known as Federal Express Corporation and later as FDX Corporation.
 The name "FedEx" is a syllabic abbreviation of the name of the company's original air division, Federal Express, which was used from 1973 until 2000.
 For more information about FedEx, see the [FedEx website](https://www.fedex.com/en-us/about.html).

 Dynamics 365 Intelligent Order Management integrates with FedEx services as an out-of-box provider model.